Jutho/KrylovKit.jl/docs/src/man/matfun.md

-# Functions of matrices and linear operator
+# Functions of matrices and linear operators
 Applying a function of a matrix or linear operator to a given vector can in some cases also be computed using Krylov methods.
 One example is the inverse function, which exactly corresponds to what `linsolve` computes: ``A^{-1} * b``.
 There are other functions ``f``